-We love our families, but let’s face it: Sometimes they get on our last nerve.
+Here’s our parenting confession: We love our families, sometimes they get on our last nerve.
 And when that happens, “mom rage” takes over.

 Baring our souls here to share those moments during these past months when we just haven’t been our best selves – or even close to it.
 To all the moms out there, you’re not alone.
 Parenting is hard.